parul100495/parul100495/README.md

 Talk to me about ALGORITHMS, DATA SCIENCE and MACHINE LEARNING.
 </p>

-🌱 Currently, I'm 2nd Year Masters student in University of Massachusetts, Amherst, working extensively on fairness in machine learning using Seldonian frameworks under the guidance of <a href="https://people.cs.umass.edu/~pthomas/">Prof. Philip S Thomas</a>.
+🌱🌱 Graduated from University of Massachusetts, Amherst as Masters of Science in Computer Science.
+I worked extensively on <a href="https://parul100495.github.io/fair-seldonian/">Fair-Seldonian</a> - fairness in machine learning using Seldonian frameworks under the guidance of <a href="https://people.cs.umass.edu/~pthomas/">Prof. Philip S Thomas</a>.

+🌱 Undergrad in Computer Science and Engineering from IIT Indore, India.

-🔭 Nominated for Global WomenTech Speaker of the Year 2020 for spreading awareness about 'The (Un)fair Machine Learning'.
+🔭 Nominated/Runner Up for Global WomenTech Speaker of the Year 2020 for spreading awareness about 'The (Un)fair Machine Learning'.

+👯 Communication Lead, <a href="https://groups.cs.umass.edu/voicesofds/">Voices of Data Science, UMass Amherst</a>.

 😄 Pronouns: she/her/hers